Go to section:

 - Tuition, Fees and Financial Support

-If your first language is not English,you must provide recent evidence that your spoken and written command of the English language is adequate for the program to which you are applying.
+(2) Proof of English language proficiency.
+If the applicants' first language is not English, they must provide recent evidence that their spoken and written command of the English language is adequate for the program to which they are applying.
 See section on English Language Certificates for details and exceptions (in section Documents to be uploaded with the Online Application below).

 Prospective applicants must apply through our online application system.
 Prospective applicants should read the section below, which outlines exactly which documents will be required before filling out the online application.

 Applicants will have to upload their undergraduate degree (scan of actual degree diploma) and a copy of their official transcript.
 Applicants should also upload a copy of the degree and transcripts of any additional degrees earned.

 Applicants who have not yet graduated at the time of application, but will have graduated before the start of the program for which they are applying, may submit their transcript to date.
 If they are accepted into the program, then they will be required to provide to The Cyprus Institute Graduate School their official final transcript and copy of their degree as soon as they are issued.
 Degrees must be from accredited institutions/programs.

 Transcripts must be in English: either issued in English by the Higher Education Institution or if the Higher Education Institution cannot issue a transcript in English then you must provide a duly certified official translation in English.

 (3) English Language Certificates

 If your first language is not English, you must provide recent evidence that your spoken and written command of the English language is adequate for the program to which you are applying.
 Proof of English language proficiency may be demonstrated by submitting one of the following certificates (or equivalent as deemed by the Admissions Committee).

 |IELTS Academic version: at least 6.5 (taken within the past 2 years)|